The First Indianapolis 500, 1911

 Charlie Merz drove the #20 car, built by National Motor Vehicle Company of Indianapolis.
 National's cars generally excelled in early American races, earning 84 victories in 1911 alone, but Merz had to settle for seventh at the first Indy 500.
 Driver Joe Dawson won the second Indianapolis 500 with a National in 1912.

 Fred Belcher shared driving duties with relief driver John Coffey.
 They piloted the #15 car, made by the Knox Automobile Company of Springfield, Massachusetts.
-Belcher and Coffey managed to complete all 200 laps around the 2.5-mile Indianapolis Motor Speedway circuit.
+Belcher and Coffey managed to complete all 200 laps around the 2.5-mile Indianapolis Motor Speedway circuit, and they finished in ninth position.
 The 1911 race marked Belcher's only appearance in the Indy 500.

 Norwegian-born Gil Andersen competed in the first six Indianapolis 500 races.
 For 1911, he drove the #10 Stutz to an 11th-place finish.
 Andersen likely would have done better if not for tire troubles.
 Regardless, Stutz Motor Company was pleased.
 On the strength of the #10 car's performance, Stutz adopted its memorable slogan: "The Car That Made Good in a Day."